blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ## SCORM (Sharable Content Object Reference Model)

 ### What It Is
-A legacy standard from the early 2000s, SCORM is a packaging and tracking format that lets you launch eLearning content from an LMS and track basic completion data.
+A legacy standard from the late 1990s/early 2000s, SCORM is a packaging and tracking format that lets you launch eLearning content from an LMS and track basic completion data.

 ### What You Actually Get
 - Content that can launch and run inside an LMS